Historical Apoplexy · State Legislative Adaptations · Indiana

 REFERENCES

-The research and citations supporting this Act are drawn from the Historical Apoplexy series (Cooper, 2025-2026), a ten-paper academic work, and from the independent research cited within the legislative declaration.
-Key sources include:
+The research and citations supporting this Act are drawn from the Historical Apoplexy series (Cooper, 2025-2026), a ten-paper academic work, and from the independent primary sources cited within the legislative findings.

 END OF BILL